How to care for your Jewelry

 - Do not wear your jewelry in pools or hot tubs.
 Chlorine and similar chemicals can do irreparable damage to jewelry.

 - Do not shower with your jewelry on.
-Showers and baths are especially damaging to pearl jewelry.
+Showers and baths are especially damaging to pearl and inlay jewelry.

 - Do not sleep in your jewelry.
 Chains can get kinked or pulled.
 Prongs and settings can get damaged.